-We provide vaccines to children and adults in line with the National Immunisation Program Schedule.
+Vaccinations are provided to children and adults, in-line with the National Immunisation Program Schedule.
 Vaccines provided under the National Immunisation Program are free of charge.

-For more information on immunisation including what types of vaccines you or your family can receive please visit the Immunise Australia Program website (external link).
+For more information on immunisation (including what types of vaccines you or your family can receive) please visit the immunisation section of the Australian Government Health website (external link).